kmnvz-mayvez/Intro-machine-learning/README.md

 Reinforcement learning has wide applications, including in the development of intelligent systems for controlling computer games, autonomous cars, and robotics.

-## Factors that Can Contribute to Low Machine Learning Performance
+## Factors Contributing to Low Machine Learning Performance

-- Errors in the selection of the training model.
-- Errors in hyperparameter tuning.
-- Inaccurate initial parameter values.
-- Insufficient or low-quality training data, referred to as underfitting, or an excess of data causing overfitting.
+When working with machine learning models, several factors can contribute to lower performance.
+Understanding these factors is crucial for improving your model's effectiveness.
+Here are some common issues to be aware of:

+- **Model Selection Errors:** Choosing the right model for your specific problem is essential.
+Selecting an inappropriate model can lead to poor performance.

+- **Hyperparameter Tuning Mistakes:** Properly tuning the hyperparameters of your model is critical.
+Incorrect hyperparameter values can significantly impact performance.

+- **Inaccurate Initial Parameter Values:** Setting the initial parameter values incorrectly can hinder your model's ability to converge to the desired solution.

+- **Insufficient or Poor-Quality Training Data:** The quality and quantity of your training data play a vital role.
+Insufficient data can lead to underfitting, while an excessive amount can result in overfitting.

+Addressing these issues and fine-tuning your machine learning pipeline can lead to improved model performance and better results.